The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 - 52% trust the restaurants offered when filtered by super cuisine

-The conclusion was when users choose to order the food they often find it very hard to find and choose the restaurant they like.
+The conclusion was when users choose to order the food they often find it very hard to find and choose the restaurant they like from the restaurant listing.
 They spend a lot of time browsing through the list and checking the menu offers on the menu page, repeating the process multiple times.

 But from a few of those who choose to use the functionalities such as filters and sorting, the majority at the end selected the restaurant to order from, from the suggested list.

-There were 3 pain points users had within the discovery process we could identify:
+There were 3 main pain points users had within the discovery process we could identify:

 - There are too many restaurants on the list, most of them not tailored to customers preferences